 Funds owed to HMRC

 An insolvency practitioner will arrange your IVA.
 When your IVA is arranged, then you and your creditors will agree on a payment plan.
 The payment plan will take into consideration your current financial situation and how much you can afford to pay.
-IVAs can be very useful as they stop you from falling into more debt.
+When you enter into an IVA, the people you owe money to agree to freeze any interest, therefore stopping you from falling into more debt.

 Repayments under an IVA tend to be made monthly but can also be paid off in a lump sum.
-Once the agreement is over, you will no longer owe any more money to your creditors.
-The benefits An IVA will show up on your credit file, and will negatively affect your credit score.
-Check out our Mortgages with an IVA Guide, to understand the options available to you.
+Once the agreement is over, you'll no longer owe any more money to your creditors.
+An IVA will show up on your credit file and bring down your credit score, but it doesn't mean you won't be able to borrow in the future.
+See how an IVA affects your credit score.

 When the IVA is completed, your details will be removed from the Individual Insolvency Register after three months.
 Details of the IVA will be held onto your credit file for six years from the date the IVA was issued.
 So, even when your IVA is completed it’ll still be visible to lenders on your credit file.

 An IVA will be added, marked ‘completed’ and removed without you needing to do anything.
 If you think the record is inaccurate then you can ask your credit reference agency to update it.
-You will need to provide evidence such as a letter from your insolvency practitioner.
+You'll need to provide evidence such as a letter from your insolvency practitioner.

 You can also ask for a note to be added onto your report, explaining to lenders why you got into debt and needed to set up an IVA.
 For example, you could add a note saying you were redundant or suffered from a long-term illness.

-Most lenders will want your IVA to have left your credit file before they offer you a mortgage.
-That will happen after six years of the start date of the IVA.
-Specialist lenders are more likely to offer you a mortgage whilst your IVA is still on your credit file.
+A lot of lenders will want your IVA to have dropped off your credit file before they'll be willing to offer you a mortgage.
+That'll happen six years after your IVA's start date.
+However, while some high street lenders might turn you down, there are specialist lenders who might be willing to consider you while an IVA is still on your credit file.

-Specialist lenders will prefer the IVA not to be recent, and the less recent the better your chances of securing a mortgage are.
-We can find a specialist lender who won’t be put off by your IVA, get in touch with us to find out your options.
+They'll still prefer the IVA not to be recent, and the less recent the better your chances of securing a mortgage are.
+We can find a specialist lender who won’t be put off by your IVA, chat to one of our Mortgage Experts to find out your options.

 Our calculators give you an idea of what you might be able to borrow, what's affordable and a rough estimate of the kind of property prices you can start to look at.